 I started swimming lessons when I was about five.
-I started swimming for a club when I was about eight and have just carried on since then.
+When I was about eight, I started swimming for a club and I’ve just carried on since then.
 I started swimming Masters in 2013 and I’ve really enjoyed it.

 What are the differences between age group swimming and Masters swimming?

 I think there’s a big difference in terms of flexibility of training.
 As a Masters swimmer, you just don’t have to train as much and commit as much time!
 Personally, I feel that when you’re at a Masters competition, it’s a more relaxing atmosphere and you meet a wider range of abilities and age groups.

 How do you fit your Masters swimming around work?

 I train four times a week if I can and those sessions range between an hour and one and a half hours.
 I do two mornings a week before work, one evening after work and usually one afternoon during the weekend.

 What is it like getting up to train before work?

 Ha, well I’m used to it because I used to get up really early for morning training before going to school at sixth form and university.
 And it’s slightly later than that now anyway!